-Our Philosophy-We design our compensation programs to attract and retain accomplished and high-performing executives and to motivate those executives to consistently achieve short- and long-term goals that will create sustainable growth in shareholder value.
-To do this, we focus a significant percentage of our executive officers' compensation on both annual and long-term incentive awards intended to reflect growth in our business and in our share price in the short and long term, with a relatively modest portion of compensation paid in fixed base salary.
-In 2016, we continued to place a significant percentage of our named executive officers' total target direct compensation "at risk," with incentive programs tied to financial and strategic performance measures and our stock price performance.
+Our Philosophy-Our executive compensation program is designed to reinforce our corporate strategy and to attract and retain accomplished and high-performing executives and to motivate those executives to consistently achieve short- and long-term goals consistent with and in furtherance of our corporate strategy.
+To do this, we focus a significant percentage of our executive officers' compensation on both annual and long-term incentive awards intended to drive growth in our business and in our share price in the short and long term, with a relatively modest portion of compensation paid in fixed base salary.